 - provides the tools and learning, based on practical applications, to start or improve your collaboration initiatives.

-This is also a required course for those pursuing a Certificate in Supply Chain Management.
+This is also a required course for those pursuing a Professional Certificate in Supply Chain Management.
 Participants must take these two other courses to complete the Certificate:

 - covers the latest technology and methods for defining, analyzing, and making recommendations for performance improvements.